-Lawmaker Pens Bill Requiring Trump To Undergo Mental Health Evaluation
+Lawmaker Urges Trump's Cabinet To Have Him Undergo Mental Health Evaluation

 “Why can’t he just condemn Nazis,” she asked on Twitter.
 “Unscripted words today show who he really is.
 Shameful!”

-In June, Rep. Jamie Raskin (D-Maryland) led 25 House Democrats to co-sign a bill that would also oust Trump from the Oval Office under the amendment.
+In June, Rep. Jamie Raskin (D-Md.) led 25 House Democrats to co-sign a bill that would create a congressional commission able to oust Trump from the Oval Office under the amendment.
 Commenting on his bill, Raskin told Yahoo News “in case of emergency, break glass.”

-Articles and op-eds exploring the 25th Amendment in detail have also sprung up on Washington Post, Rolling Stones, New York Times and Time Magazine since Trump took office.
-Meanwhile, Trump has continued to draw ire from the country for everything from his policies on immigration, Muslim travel bans and dangerous health care bills, to remarks that suggest that there are “fine people” who attend a white supremacy rally.
+Articles and op-eds exploring the 25th Amendment in detail have also been published in the Washington Post, Rolling Stone, New York Times and Time Magazine since Trump took office.
+Meanwhile, Trump has continued to draw ire across the country for issues such as his harsh policies on immigration, his travel bans agains people from predominantly Muslim countries, his push to pass health care bills that would lead to millions losing coverage and his remarks suggesting there were “fine people” among those attending a white supremacist rally.

-And this summer, the hashtag #25thAmendment began trending on Twitter.
+This summer, the hashtag #25thAmendment began trending on Twitter.

-That’s why Lofgren is calling for Mike Pence and other Cabinet members to “quickly secure ... medical and psychiatric professionals” to evaluate Trump’s mental health and any possible impairments.
+That’s why Lofgren is calling for Pence and other Cabinet members to “quickly secure ... medical and psychiatric professionals” to evaluate Trump’s mental health and any possible impairments.

 “If it was a physical ailment, you would be getting the advice of doctors,” Lofgren told Mercury News.
 “The same thing should be true to take a look at his stability here.”

-Note: CORRECTION: A previous version of this story mischaracterized the resolution.
-It is not a bill, and its text “urges” but does not mandate that the president undergo mental health evaluation.